State Environmental Review

 What is SEPA?

 SEPA requires agencies to take environmental factors into consideration before taking action on state and local government decisions, such as issuing permits for projects.
-The EIS will be used to inform permit decisions but no permit decisions can be made until the environmental review process is complete.
+The Final EIS will be used to inform permit decisions and no permit decisions can be made until the environmental review process is complete.

 Scoping is the first step in the environmental review process.
-We and USACE held a joint SEPA/NEPA EIS scoping period from Sept.
+Ecology and USACE held a joint SEPA/NEPA EIS scoping period from Sept.
 28 through Oct.
 29, 2018—including two public scoping meetings.
 During scoping, the public, tribes, agencies, businesses, and organizations provided input on the scope of the SEPA EIS to help identify project alternatives, probable significant adverse impacts, and potential mitigation measures.
+Ecology will consider the substantive scoping comments in the development of the Draft EIS.

 The SEPA EIS Scoping Summary Report provides a summary of scoping comments and outreach.
 This report will be included in the SEPA draft EIS as well.
 Visit the EIS Scoping page for more information and to view scoping materials.